dwrliz/habitatFinder/README.md

 # habitatFinder
  Python script for creating a weighted sum with user defined inputs in ArcGIS Pro using portal items.
-It considers elevation, vegitation height, and vegitation type.
+It considers elevation, vegetation height, and vegetation type.
  <br>
  • The script is published here as habitatfinder.py
  <br>